bahelit/funky-farm-me/content/en/post/home-server.md

 The Funky Farm server runs all the services using containers with [Docker](https://www.docker.com/).
 This allows for running programs in a way that doesn't depend on what is installed on the host system or what the host operating system even is.
-Docker makes for a great tool for home servers, allowing for easy experimentation with complicated software with an easy way to clean-up afterwards.
+Docker makes for a great tool for home servers, allowing for easy experimentation with complicated software with an easy way to clean-up afterward.

 ## Software